 Additional Considerations

-Order is also important for excellent scientific work – the lab report write-up should follow the order listed on these directions.
+Order is also important for excellent scientific work – the lab report write-up must follow the order listed on these directions.

 Lab reports should have page numbers specifically located in the bottom center of each page.
+Please staple your lab reports before handing them in.

+Feel free to print double-sided; we are a sustainable university after all!

 All parts of this report must be typed (calculations are an exception).
-Please use at least 11 point font, 1.5 lines spacing for paragraphs, and 1 inch margins.
+Please use 12 point font, 1.5 lines spacing for paragraphs, and 1 inch margins.

 Please keep entire tables on a single page.
-If you must split up a table, remember to include column and row headings again.
+If you must split up a table, remember to include column and row headings again on the next page.

 Reports should have good spelling, sentence structure, etc. Do not use run-on sentences, sentence fragments, or misspelled words.
 Do not use personal pronouns (I, we, me, etc.).